Solinea/goldstone-server/docs/HACKING.md

 ## Configure VirtualBox Networking

-This section assumes that you will be using the pre-built RDO image with an IP address of 172.24.4.100.
+This section assumes you will be using the pre-built RDO image with an IP address of 172.24.4.100.
 If you are using a different image, you may need to adjust the network configuration to match your VM definition.

 In order to operate with the downloaded RDO image, you may need to make a change to the definition of the vboxnet0 host-only network.
 Open the VirtualBox app and navigate to the  "Host-only Networks" panel of the "Network" section of the "Preferences" menu item.